mauvm/twofliesinoneclap.com/content/post/add-0-new-series-api-driven-development.md

 date = "2016-07-15T08:16:35Z"
 description = ""
 author = "Maurits"
-title = "New Series: API Driven Development"
+title = "ADD 0: New Series!
+API Driven Development"
 +++

 Modern systems are shifting towards service-oriented architectures (SOA).
 Mostly in the form of microservices.
 By splitting up the system into multiple components with their own code bases.
 This makes the system language agnostic.
 Meaning a development team is no longer restricted to using a few programminging languages.
 It allows software engineers to pick the right programming language for the service they need to develop.
 Every language has it's own aspects: Java is very maintainable, but does not always deliver optimal performance (since it's running in a virtual machine).
 Golang - for example - is less maintainble, but very robust and performant.
 And since the services are usually small, rewriting it in a more modern or suitable language becomes less work and has less impact on the system as a whole.